 Chris Messina, a former Uber developer, used the term conversational commerce to explain the increased usage of social messengers for customer communication in business.

-If you are looking for examples, think Facebook, WeChat, or Amazon’s Echo Dot, the shopping giant’s voice bot that enables its customers to interact with the company through voice commands without ever lifting a finger.
+If you are looking for examples, think Facebook, WeChat, or Amazon’s Echo Dot, the shopping giant’s voice bot that enables its customers to interact with the company through voice commands without lifting a finger.

 Here’s another example you may have already interacted with.
-Tmall Genie and Ali Assistant, Alibaba’s AI assistants, process up to 95% of the company’s customer queries in both written and spoken formats.
+Tmall Genie and Ali Assistant, Alibaba’s AI assistants, process up to 95% of the company’s customer queries in written and spoken formats.
 In addition, the AI algorithms that power the bots have become smarter over time and are capable of making intelligent product and search recommendations, automating customer service inquiries, and even mapping efficient delivery routes that have resulted in a 10% reduction in vehicle use and 30% reduction in travel distances for the global brand.

 Top Benefits of Chatbots for E-commerce Brands